Applying to Our Program

 Commitment to Diversity:

-Our program is marked by its deep commitment to diversity and inclusion.
-Our engagement with the university, the local community, and each other is informed by constant reflection about questions of identity, difference, and power.
+Our program is marked by its longstanding engagement with questions of diversity and inclusion.
 Three of our faculty (Drs.
 Mbuqe, Miller and Vanderhoff) have been awarded recognition for contribution to diversity at the university level, and a fourth (Dr. Saletsky) is a member of the SUNY Faculty Senate Committee on Equity, Inclusion and Diversity.
 All four of the above faculty members helped found our department’s Diversity and Inclusion Committee, the first in our medical school.
-Our year-long curriculum privileges deep critical engagement with questions of culture, diversity, and analysis of social power.
+Our year-long curriculum privileges critical engagement with questions of culture, diversity, and analysis of social power.

-We also value diversity of points of view about diversity itself, as we feel that difference is vital to honest intellectual engagement, and that such engagement is integral to good psychological theory and practice.
+We also value diversity of points of view about diversity itself, as we feel that difference and disagreement are vital to honest intellectual engagement, and to good psychological theory and practice.

 DEADLINE FOR SUBMISSION OF APPLICATIONS IS DECEMBER 1st AT MIDNIGHT